redhat-et/ekho/sequence-diagrams/host-provisioning-xPU-VF.md

 # Host provisioning xPU VF/SF

 The main idea behind this document is to specify the flow of VF/SF allocation from the Host POV if the networking infrastructure is provided by a xPU.
+The main focus of the document will be the two cluster scenario, whereby the x86 host is part of a tenant cluster and the DPU is part of an infrastructure cluster.

 ## Assumptions

 - VFs/SFs are uniquely identified using `SerialNum/PF_id/VF_id`.
 This is needed to track VFs/SFs as they move through networking namespaces (if_index is not unique).

-- The same scenario will work for both Single Cluster or Multi-cluster.
+- While this document focuses on the two cluster scenario, the same solution will work for both Single Cluster or Multi-cluster.

 - This will work for primary or secondary networking.

 - Selectors will be used to decide worker nodes to apply the CRDs to.

 - Service metrics will be collectable through services that are fully integrated as a Kubernetes deployment.

 - The Kublet will be host networked.

-- The infrastructure is the `primary` entity driving/making networking decisions on behalf of the host.
+- The infrastructure (aka the DPU) is the `primary` entity driving/making networking decisions on behalf of the host.

 ## Opens

-- If the infra cluster needs access to many Kubernetes resources in the tenant cluster, does it make sense to have a broker or is direct cluster access a better approach and does a broker architecture scale well across clusters when many of the resources that need to be shared are Kubernetes resources.
 - Should we even consider using something like microshift on the DPU in the two cluster scenario.
-- Need to think about how nodeport will work.
+- How will nodeport will work?
 - How to use CNI in hetrogenous deployments.
+Is CNI delegation something that we need?

 ### To Broker or not to Broker?

-A **Broker** is an entity that syncs OPI CRDs between the Tenant and Infra clusters.
+A **Broker** is an entity that could be used to sync OPI CRDs and tenant resources between the Tenant and Infra clusters.
 It's a singleton component that is deployed on a cluster whose Kubernetes API must be accessible by all of the participating clusters.
 The Broker cluster may be one of the participating clusters or a standalone cluster without the other components deployed.
 The Agent components deployed in each participating cluster are configured with the information to securely connect to the Broker cluster’s API.

-The xPU Kubernetes architecture will avoid leveraging a Broker within the xPU as the infra cluster and the tenant cluster are tightly coupled.
+The proposal is to avoid leveraging a Broker within the xPU Kubernetes architecture as the infra cluster and the tenant cluster are tightly coupled.
 The infra cluster will need a access to several Kubernetes resources and it does not make sense to replicate these (resources) through CRDs via a Broker.
 There's also a question of latency introduced by the Broker and whether or not it can scale.

 ### Provisioning Entities and roles